 Everyone loves a famous fictional bloodline.
 When author Nancy Springer used the beloved Sherlock Holmes canon as a springboard for her young adult novel series, the revered detective gained a baby sister.

-They decided to cast a big name – Henry Cavill – as Sherlock.
-Fans certainly wanted to see ‘his take’ on the detective.
+With Henry Cavill, they decided to cast a big name as Sherlock.
+He’s only in a supporting role, but this didn’t stop fans from wanting to see ‘his take’ on the detective.
 Part of the media frenzy over what is essentially just a kid’s flick was macho resentment that a popular actor in an iconic role might be outdone by a girl.

 Fast forward to the plot…

-We establish that our heroine likes to talk to the camera Fleabag-style (courtesy of shared director Harry Bradbeer).
-She had an idyllic, if unconventional, childhood in the countryside.
-Her father died when she was an infant and brothers Sherlock and Mycroft (Sam Claflin) were already adults.
+We establish that our heroine likes to talk to the camera Fleabag-style (courtesy of director Harry Bradbeer).
+Flashbacks show an idyllic, if rather unconventional childhood in the countryside.
+Her father died when she was an infant and brothers Sherlock and Mycroft (Sam Claflin) were already grown men living in London.

-She has a close bond with her mother Eudoria (Helena Bonham Carter), who taught her everything from chemistry to jiu-jitsu.
-Callously, Eudoria does a runner on her 16th birthday, leaving behind a trail of clues leading to London.
-(She might be fighting for women’s liberation, but she’s not collecting any Mother of the Year awards.)
+With it being just the two of them, Enola develops a particularly close bond with her mother Eudoria (Helena Bonham Carter), who teaches her everything from chemistry to jiu-jitsu.
+Then, mysteriously, Eudoria vanishes on her daugher’s 16th birthday, leaving behind a trail of clues leading to the capital.

-Mycroft sends his sister to an awful boarding school run by Harry Potter’s Aunt Petunia (Fiona Shaw).
-She escapes to team up with fellow runaway Viscount Tewksbury, a sensitive soul rejecting a life of military service.
-They get embroiled in a conspiracy revolving around a historically vague ‘Reform Act’, which is opposed by traditionalists like Mycroft, who think the country doesn’t need more uneducated voters.
-Errr..
+Servants send for the brothers, where Mycroft’s plans involve sending his sister to an prim boarding school run by Harry Potter’s Aunt Petunia (AKA Fiona Shaw).
+Having other ideas, Enola teams up with the runaway Viscount Tewksbury (Louis Partridge), a sensitive soul rejecting a life of military service.
+They get embroiled in a conspiracy revolving around a historically vague ‘Reform Act’, which is opposed by traditionalists like Mycroft, and some very early proto-Suffragettes.

 Netflix marked the film’s release by placing a statue of Enola beside one of Sherlock Holmes on London’s Marylebone Road.
-It was temporary, or fans who got round to reading the 90s source material might have pulled it back down.
+Good thing it was only temporary, or fans who got round to reading the 90s source material might have pulled it back down.

 From the 164-page novel the resulting adaptation is safe, lightweight and necessarily padded for time.
 It is at least entertaining enough for very young audiences, with Brown giving an accomplished, contemporary central performance.